Embodied Healing – Meet Our Teaching Team

 Kate Busby is an Oregon Medical Board Licensed Acupuncturist committed to helping people who are suffering and want to find healing.
 She believes in the original meaning of the word health, which comes from the Old English hælþ, meaning “wholeness, being whole, sound or well, integrity,” For Kate, healing doesn’t just mean alleviating symptoms.
 By definition, healing is about integration and connectedness.
 Because of this, her practice is focused on holistically treating the impacts of trauma on the body.
 She works to support a return to physiological regulation and a felt sense of safety while repairing the ways untreated shock and developmental trauma disrupt healthy physical and emotional functioning.
 She is also trained and certified in Somatic Experiencing (SE), a biophysiological method of trauma resolution created by Peter Levine, as well as Somatic Resilience and Regulation, a method of trauma healing specifically oriented towards developmental trauma created by Kathy Kain and Steve Terrell.

-Ryan Maher is a licensed and board certified psychotherapist in Chicago, Illinois and he is the creator of Inner World Therapy.
+Ryan Maher is a licensed and board certified psychotherapist in Seattle, Washington and he is the creator of Inner World Therapy.
 He works with couples, adolescents and adults navigating life stressors, complex anxiety, depression and general un-fulfillment.
 Specific concerns often include relationships, identity, spirituality, grief, impulsive or compulsive patterns, sexuality and major life transitions.
 Ryan also specializes in working with adults who’ve experienced difficult childhoods, developmental trauma and sexual violence.
 He brings warmth, compassion and an affirming energy to the therapy process.

 Week 4 – The Benefit of Integrating Mind, Body and Soul Inclusive Practices within Trauma Recovery Part 2